front-end-foundations/session1/README.md

 Most HTML elements are block elements which means that they create a rectangular region in the browser.
 These are part of the box model upon which all web page rendering is based.
 We'll see these boxes using the inspector.

 The "opposite" of block in HTML is inline.
-An example might be a piece of italicized text or a link inside a paragraph.
+An example might be a piece of italicized text `<em>` or a link `<a>` inside a paragraph.
 The paragraph tag - `<p>` - creates a box and typically has space above and below it while the italicized text does not and simply flows along with the rest of the text.

 A `<div>` tag is a special block tag which is used to create a logical division in your code.
 It creates an arbitrary box in a browser but other than that has no display characteristics.